Wishing you knew more about Aboriginal culture? Search no more.

 Welcome to Country

-A ‘Welcome to Country’ is a small ceremony where traditional owners, usually elders, welcome people to their land.
+A 'Welcome to Country' is a small ceremony where traditional custodians, usually Elders or a recognised spokesperson, welcome people to their land.

-During a ‘Welcome to Country’ the elders welcome those in attendance, guests, staff and students to their country.
+During a 'Welcome to Country' the Elder welcomes those in attendance, guests, staff or students to their Country.
 It might be just a simple speech or a performance of some sort, like a song, traditional dance, a didgeridoo piece or any combination of these.